-Deductible, Co- Pays, and Out-of- Pocket Dollar Maximums State Health Plar "SHP - PPO" Be HMO Plan "HMO" Benefits In-network Out-of-network Deductible 6 \$400 per member \$800 per family \$800 per member \$1,600 per family \$125 per member \$250 per family Fixed dollar co-pays \$20 for office visits, office consultations, urgent care visits, osteopathic manipulations, chiropractic manipulations and medical hearing exams. \$200 for emergency room visits, if not admitted Not applicable \$20 for office visits \$200 for emergency room visits, if not admitted Coinsurance 10% for most services and 20% for private duty nursing and acupuncture 20% for most services.
-MHSA at 50% None Annual out-of-pocket dollar maximums 7 \$2,000 per member and \$4,000 per family \$3,000 per member \$6,000 per family \$2,000 per member and \$4,000 per family
+Deductible, Co- Pays, and Out-of- Pocket Dollar Maximums State Health Plan "SHP - PPO" Be HMO Plan "HMO" Benefits In-network Out-of-network Fixed dollar co-pays \$20 for office visits, office consultations, urgent care visits, osteopathic manipulations, chiropractic manipulations and medical hearing exams. \$200 for emergency room visits, if not admitted Not applicable \$20 for office visits \$200 for emergency room visits, if not admitted Coinsurance 10% for most services and 20% for private duty nursing and acupuncture 20% for most services.
+MHSA at 50% None Annual out-of-pocket dollar maximums 9 \$2,000 per member and \$4,000 per family \$3,000 per member \$6,000 per family \$2,000 per member and \$4,000 per family

-6 Deductible amounts for the SHP - PPO are effective January 1, 2015 and renew annually on a calendar year basis.
+Deductible amounts for the SHP - PPO are effective January 1, 2015 and renew annually on a calendar year basis.
 Deductible amounts for the HMOs are effective October 12, 2014 and renew annually each October with the start of the new plan year.
+Effective January 1, 2021, deductible amounts and out-of-pocket dollar maximums for the SHP-PPO and HMOs renew annually on a calendar year basis.

-7 Beginning October 12, 2014, in-network deductibles, in-network fixed dollar co-payments and in-network co-insurance all apply toward the out-of-pocket annual limit.
-In addition, in HMOs, prescription drug copayments also apply toward the annual out-of-pocket limit.
+9 Beginning October 12, 2014, in-network deductibles, in-network fixed dollar co-payments and in-network co-insurance all apply toward the out-of-pocket annual limit.
+In addition, in HMOs, prescription drug co-payments also apply toward the annual out-of-pocket limit.
 Beginning with the October 2015 plan year, prescription drug co-payments in the SHP PPO also apply to the annual out-of-pocket limit.

 Premium Sharing State Health Plan PPO "SHP - PPO" Benefits HMO Plan "HMO" Benefits

 Employee State Employee State

-Premium 20% 80% 15% 85% 8
+Premium 20% 80% 15% 85% 10

-8 The State will pay up to 85% of the applicable HMO total premium, capped at the dollar amount which the State pays for the same coverage code under the SHP-PPO.
+10 The State will pay up to 85% of the applicable HMO total premium, capped at the dollar amount which the State pays for the same coverage code under the SHP-PPO.